vercel/serve/README.md

 4. Transpile the source code and watch for changes: `npm start`

 Yey!
 Now can use the `serve` command everywhere.
 [Here](https://github.com/zeit/serve/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+for+beginners%22)'s a list of issues that are great for beginners.

+## History

+This project used to be called "list".
+But thanks to [TJ Holowaychuk](https://github.com/tj) handing us the new name, it's now called "serve" (which is much more definite).